-- not uploading or sharing inappropriate messages, images and video
+- not upload or share inappropriate messages, images and video

-- showing respect in posts and when sharing content – for example, if it’s not OK to say or do something face to face, it’s not OK online
+- show respect in posts and when sharing content – for example, if it’s not OK to say or do something face to face, it’s not OK online

-- seeking consent before posting images of others.
+- seek consent before posting images of others.